bharnen/AutoClicker/README.md

 # Auto Clicker
 This is a simple AutoClicker application with a basic GUI.

+- Start button will cause the mouse to perform clicks at the set interval until it is stopped.
-Clicks are performed at random intervals between the minimum and maximum provided milliseconds.
+- Clicks are performed at random intervals between the minimum and maximum provided milliseconds.

 ---